craigmt1/INC5000-predict/README.md

 # INC5000-predict
-Using R to predict the fate of 2018's fastest growing startups in 2019
+Using linear modeling in R to predict the fate of 2018's fastest growing startups in 2019

 **What is included**